 If the Extension Amendment Proposal is approved and the Charter Extension is implemented, the removal from the Trust Account of the amount equal to the pro rata portion of funds available in the Trust Account with respect to such redeemed Public Shares will reduce L&F's net asset value.
-L&F cannot predict the amount that will remain in the Trust Account following the Redemptions if the Extension Amendment Proposal is approved and the Charter Extension is implemented, and the amount remaining in the Trust Account may be only a small fraction of the \$ that was in the Trust Account as of the Record Date.
+L&F cannot predict the amount that will remain in the Trust Account following the Redemptions if the Extension Amendment Proposal is approved and the Charter Extension is implemented, and the amount remaining in the Trust Account may be only a small fraction of the \$175,130,000 that was in the Trust Account as of the Record Date (including interest not previously released to L&F to pay its taxes).
 In addition, L&F will not proceed with the Charter Extension if L&F will not have at least \$5,000,001 of net tangible assets following approval of the Extension Amendment Proposal, after taking into account the Redemptions.
 L&F will also not proceed with the Charter Extension if it completes the Business Combination on or before the Termination Date.